datarootsio/dbt-fabric/README.md

 ## Current state

+This adapter is in a very early phase as the Fabric DWH is also still very new and lacks some T-SQL syntax.
+Star the repo to follow along as we continue to develop this adapter.

 The following features have been identified to not be functional:

 * Everything related to the management of users and their permissions